Global stocks slip as Treasury yields hit three-year highs

 Knot said on Sunday the ECB should make it clear that asset purchases stop after the current bond-buying program ends in September.
 “There is no reason whatsoever to continue the program,” he said.

-Germany’s 10-year bond yield rose to its highest in more than two years at 0.625 percent.
+Germany’s 10-year bond yield rose to its highest in more than two-years at 0.625 percent DE10YT=TWEB.

 Comments from the Bank of Japan governor on Friday that inflation is finally close to reaching its target added to a sense of a policy shift among the major central banks.